andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 A custom setup that separates data and display allows for more flexibility.
 We can read our Markdown content from the filesystem, parse the frontmatter, and then render the Markdown content inside our application.

 **Note:** Most serverless environments, such as Vercel or Netlify, don't have access to the filesystem.
-This means that you can't use this setup in those environment.
+This means that you can't use this setup in those environments.

 Let's create a folder for our Markdown content, e.g. `contents/articles`.
 Inside the folder, we create one Markdown file for each of our articles.
 In a Node.js-based environment, we can read a file using `fs.readFile`.